Compare CFD trading platforms

 Who should trade CFDs?

 CFDs aren’t for the beginner investor.
-They are complex and come with high risk and a large percentage of users lose money trading CFDs.
+They are complex trading instruments and come with a high level of risk and a large percentage of users lose money trading CFDs.
 You need to ensure that you know the risks involved and that you are trading money that you can afford to lose.

 Are CFDs a gamble?

-However, when it comes to tax, CFDs don’t fall under gambling laws, which means you have to pay capital tax on your income.
+However, when it comes to tax, CFDs do not fall under gambling laws, which means you may have to pay capital gains tax on your profit.
 You can offset your losses against your profits, though, so if you make an overall loss then you wouldn’t pay tax on the gains you do make.

 What are some of the risks when trading with CFDs?